KeplerC/fogros2-ls/README.md

 ```
 Every directory in `./sgc_launch/configs/crypto` contains the cryptographic secrets needed for communication.

-Distribute the `crypto` directory by from machine A and machine B. Here is an example with `scp`:
+Distribute the `crypto` directory by from machine A and machine B. This can be done with USB copying, typing or SSH.
+Here is an example with `scp`:
 ```
 scp -r crypto USER@MACHINE_B_IP_ADDR:/SGC_PATH/sgc_launch/configs/
 ```